MILLIONS of computer systems recycled / reused. Awarded "Best of Bay Area" for computer recycling.

-CRC Computer Center, founded in 1991 as Computer Recycling Center, is the oldest continuously operating full-service collection, reuse, and refurbishment program in the U.S.A.
-Working with businesses and municipalities, CRC's participation in collection and drop-off programs continues to divert millions of pounds of computer equipment from landfills each year.
+CRC Computer Center, founded in 1991 as Computer Recycling Center, was for 28 years the oldest continuously operating full-service collection, reuse, and refurbishment program in the U.S.A.
+CRC STILL makes business pickups.
+Working with businesses and municipalities, CRC's participation in collection and drop-off programs diverted millions and millions of pounds of computer equipment from landfills each year.
 Reuse of entire units is given highest priority, followed by disassembly for reuse of parts, and finally recycling for the elements of unusable remaining items.

 Our mission is to REuse first (promote the highest and best re-use of computer and electronic equipment) and correctly and environmentally recycle unusable items to keep them out of landfills.

 COMPUTERS & EducationTM has an effective computer re-use program, providing refurbished computers to teachers, community programs, foster kids, and home-bound disabled elderly, through public and nonprofit agencies.
 Our volunteer and internship programs work to bridge the 'digital divide'.

 Your donation of computer equipment provides benefit to our community.
 Business pickups are available to companies with laptops/computers/flat panels/network equipment, etc.

 We've been featured in the New York Times "Circuits" section, S.F.
 Chronicle, San Jose Mercury News, Santa Rosa Press Democrat, and FORBES magazine as well as on San Francisco bay-area TV stations KRON, KPIX, KGO and KTVU.
 We've received additional coverage on ABC news, CBS news, CNN Business Report, Computer Currents, Good Morning America, NBC news, PBS, ZD [TECH] TV and Cnet.